 It’s important to understand the differences between a cloud phone system and VoIP.

 The two terms are often used interchangeably, and while using the internet to make calls is the foundation for both systems, they don’t necessarily mean the same thing.

-When comparing on-site VoIP solutions with cloud based systems the easiest way to find the right fit for your businesses is to highlight the differences.
+When comparing on-premise VoIP services with cloud-based VoIP systems the easiest way to find the right fit for your businesses is to highlight the differences.
 This should allow you to identify which system is the most ideal solution for your needs.

 Cloud-based phone systems are typically cheaper upfront, but businesses pay providers a monthly fee per user, which can anywhere from $15 to $50 per user, per month.